betheden/hebrew-grammar/content/conjunction.rst

 .. _conjunction-affirmative:

-Affirmative
+Explicative
 ^^^^^^^^^^^

-An affirmative conjunction connects two words/phrases/sentences in such a way that the second either strengthens or adds to the first.
-This kind of conjunction is often translated
+An affirmative conjunction connects two words/phrases/sentences in such a way that the second restates the first, sometimes with a nuance of either strengthening or adding to the first.
-“even” (or is sometimes left untranslated) in English.
+This kind of conjunction is often translated “even” (or is sometimes left untranslated) in English.

 .. csv-table:: Example: GEN 4:4